virattt/financial-agent-ui/README.md

 The goal of this application is **only** to explore generative AI and UI.

-This finance agent is **not intended as financial advice**.
+This financial agent is **not intended as financial advice**.
 It is designed to provide users with tools and information to explore technical concepts with respect to generative AI only.
 Users should conduct their own research or consult with a financial advisor before making any financial decisions.